A playful journey of reconnection and restoration

 Last year was an extremely painful year, and at times I was hanging on by a thread.
 I can’t tell you how many times I pulled out my book and felt the universe speaking to me through it, telling me that I have so many good things in my life to hang on too and not to fall into the darkness...

 The Book of Love, on more than one occasion, kept me rooted in Love.
 Thank you for this beautiful space that you created almost as a foreshadowing of what was to come and what I needed to anchor me in my life.
 It’s also tremendously helped my daughter and I stay focused on the good that’s all around us.

 Gentleness and compassion have been areas that have been growing in me for years now.
 Crisis has a way of either drawing that out or hardening.
 I want to express my heartfelt thanks to you for helping me create safe spaces to continue to allow the softening and beauty to unfold.

 How long do I have access to the course materials and online home?

 The course materials (the audios) are yours to keep, and we want you to be able to use them for as long as you need them.
-You'll have access to the online group forum and course materials for seven weeks - from Friday, March 19thuntil Friday, May 7th.
+You'll have access to the online group forum and course materials for seven weeks.

 After this time, you'll receive a zip file of the course materials that you can download and store on your computer, phone, or tablet.
 We offer this download as we're unable to provide lifetime online access – we wish we could, but as a small company, the costs are too high.